What does climate change mean for Sierra Nevada resources and communities?

 California Landscape Conservation Cooperative

-Discover climate change data and related resources, information about the science that produced it, and guidance for applying climate change science to conservation in California.
+Discover climate change data and related resources, information about the science that produced it, and guidance for applying climate change science to conservation in Sierra Nevada.

 Climate Adaptation Project: Future Climate, Wildfire, Hydrology, and Vegetation Projections for the Sierra Nevada